 Taxis are another way to remain independent.
 If you use a taxi company regularly you may be able to ask for a discount and find a driver who you trust.

-Loosing the ability to drive can make tasks such as grocery shopping difficult to complete.
-One solution is to buy your groceries online and have them delivered right to your door!
+Losing the ability to drive can make tasks such as grocery shopping difficult to complete.
+One solution is to buy your groceries online and have them delivered right to your door.
 Most major supermarket chains will offer this service.
-Another option could be a food subscription box where you will be delivered a box of measured out ingredients and nutritious recipes to cook for the week.
+Another option could be a food subscription box, where you will be delivered a box of measured ingredients and nutritious recipes to cook for the week.